 In this world, God’s Son comes closest to himself in a holy relationship.
-There, he begins to find the certainty his Father has in him.
+There he begins to find the certainty his Father has in him.
 And there he finds his function of restoring his Father’s laws to what was held outside them, and finding what was lost.
-Only in time can anything be lost, and never lost forever.
+Only in time can anything be lost, but never lost forever.
 So do the parts of God’s Son gradually join in time, and with each joining is the end of time brought nearer.
-Each miracle of joining is a mighty herald of eternity (T-20.V.1:1-6).
+Each miracle of joining is a mighty herald of eternity.
+(T-20.V.1:1-6)

 It is in the holy relationship that we find our Self.
 In the holy relationship we rediscover the certainty that God has in us.
 In the holy relationship we find our function.
 Each “joining,” or each holy relationship, brings the end of time nearer.

-Forgiveness lights the Second Coming’s way, because it shines on everything as one.
-And thus is oneness recognized at last (W-pII.9.2:3-4).
+Forgiveness lights the Second Coming’s way because it shines on everyone as one, and thus is oneness recognized at last.
+(W-WI.9.2:3)

-In this equality is Christ restored as one Identity, in which the Sons of God acknowledge that they all are one.
-And God the Father smiles upon His Son, His one creation and His only joy (W-pII.9.4:3-4).
+In this equality is Christ restored as one identity, in which the Sons of God acknowledge that they all are one.
+And God the Father smiles upon His Son, His one creation and His only joy.
+(W-WI.9.4:3-4)

 In the holy relationship, and in the joining that such a relationship represents, there is an expression of oneness, a forerunner or foretaste or herald of oneness, announcing what that oneness is and what it looks like.
 It is “the first link in the awareness of the Sonship as one” (T-16.II.4:3).
 The holy relationship is announcing the Second Coming of Christ, just as John the Baptist announced the first coming of Jesus to the world.

 Each herald of eternity sings of the end of sin and fear.
 Each speaks in time of what is far beyond it.
-Two voices raised together call to the hearts of everyone, to let them beat as one.
-And in that single heartbeat is the unity of love proclaimed and given welcome (T-20.V.2:1-4).
+Two voices raised together call to the hearts of everyone and let them beat as one.
+And in that single heartbeat is the unity of love proclaimed and given welcome.
+(T‑20.V.2:1‑4)

 So the holy relationship is significant because it proclaims the advent of the final unity of all living things in Christ.
 This is where we begin to find our Identity.
 We come closest to our Self in a holy relationship.
 And our two voices raised together call to everyone around us to let their hearts beat as one, as our hearts do.